-Law and Spanish Law at Aberdeen gives you all the benefits of our trademark breadth, depth, choice and quality at Aberdeen Law School – ranked 12th out of 90 in the UK, in the top five for graduate prospects and with 95% student satisfaction.
+Law and Spanish Law at Aberdeen gives you all the benefits of our trademark breadth, depth, choice and quality at Aberdeen Law School – ranked 10th out of over 90 law schools in the UK, first for graduate prospects, and with 93% student satisfaction.
 You will have the added advantage of studying the Spanish legal system, including spending a year of this 5-year course abroad.

 This programme is studied on campus.

 Law at Aberdeen looks at the historical, social, political and economic forces that influence our legal systems and govern our societies.
 You will learn to think like a lawyer rather than just 'learn' law.

 A major factor in our quality is the calibre and enthusiasm of our staff, testing your mental agility with complex, realistic legal scenarios as you get to grips with criminal, public and private law, legal systems, contracts, human rights and explore family law, the law of property and legal aspects of the EU.

 You will also have lots of opportunity to hone your developing legal skills in student-led initiatives such as mock legal debating, our highly active Law Society, the students’ journal in which your work may be published and our community law clinic – the Aberdeen Law Project.

 As with all our combined programmes, you will gain a thorough grounding in Scots Law to gain the LLB.
 To this, you will add courses in Spanish language throughout your degree and spend the whole of year three studying through the Erasmus Exchange Programme at the University of Deusto or Seville in Spain.